Unmanned Aircraft Systems, B.S.

 - Only university aviation program in Illinois with on-site airport for hands-on training

-- $2 million high-tech Harold A. White Aviation Center – one of the most modern aviation education centers in the Midwest
+- High-tech Harold E. White Aviation Center – one of the most modern aviation education centers in the Midwest

 - Cutting-edge computer simulation software in our Aviation Simulation Laboratory